Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: The reduced algebra

 \subsection{Loop algebra and Yangian}

-Besides the quantum current, which may be seen as the basic building block from which we can build up the positive modes of the algebra $\mathfrak{A}_{N,\ell}$ of fully gauge-invariant observables of the rational spin Ruijsenaars--Schneider model, we can also find two important symmetry algebras within $\mathfrak{A}_{N,\ell}$: The loop algebra $L(\mathfrak{gl}_\ell)$ and the Yangian $Y(\mathfrak{gl}_\ell)$.
+Besides the quantum current, which may be seen as the basic building block from which we can build up the positive modes of the algebra $\mathfrak{A}_{N,\ell}$ of fully gauge-invariant observables, we can also find two important symmetry algebras within $\mathfrak{A}_{N,\ell}$: The loop algebra $L(\mathfrak{gl}_\ell)$ and the Yangian $Y(\mathfrak{gl}_\ell)$.
 The center of the loop algebra turns out to supply us with an infinite tower of commuting Hamiltonians, proving the integrability of the model, while the rest of the loop algebra equips the model with additional non-abelian integrals of motion.
 In contrast, the Yangian does not commute with the loop algebra and may be used to build up the spectrum of the commuting Hamiltonians via raising and lowering operators.

 \begin{definition} Introduce the full invariants

 \end{definition}

 \begin{prop} The coefficients $\mathbf{J}^{\alpha\beta}[n]$ satisfy the relations for the loop algebra $L(\mathfrak{gl}_\ell)$. \end{prop}